Mauro Castello sat down to tell us why his role at Elica Spa is all about facilitating innovation

 “And finally, I’m also in charge of finding external funding and money through various schemes, because being able to fund the innovation is an important part.”

 As a company, what are some of your key focuses in the next couple of years?

 “I’m afraid I can only speak in a general way.

 “From a technological standpoint, the idea over the next few years is to develop new technologies related to air treatment.
-In more detail, this is to remove odours and particles from indoor air to take care of air quality.
+In more detail, this is to remove odors and particles from indoor air to take care of air quality.
 We’re also focusing on what we call ‘silent products.’
-Again, I can’t go into too much detail about the project, but these will be developments on the shape and materials used for our products.
+Again, I can’t go into too much detail about the project, but these will be developments in the shape and materials used for our products.

 “Regarding focuses for product development and design, we are looking into products that are not only related to cooker hoods – so that’s air treatment – but also related to cooking.
 We have already developed a new product (NikolaTesla), we call it an ‘aspiration hob,’ which is more or less a cooking hob that has been integrated with the aspiration functions and we plan to expand this product family.”

 What are the typical challenges you’ve come up against within your industry?
 As a business or you personally?